-POLICY ED 2.7.4a: The City shall strive, as a regional destination, to identify commercial retail and service areas in community plans to serve markets beyond the community.
-Where applicable, it will encourage development of unique shopping districts that help strengthen community identity and contribute to overall neighborhood revitalization.
+POLICY ED 2.7.4a: The City shall strive, regional as a destination. to identify commercial retail and service areas in community plansto serve markets beyond the community. applicable, it will Where encourage development unique shopping districts that community help strengthen identity and contribute to overall neighborhood revitalization.